-Students failing to meet financial obligations will be excluded from future enrollment, and all records and transcripts will not be released.
-In addition, money owed to the College will be due.
-If necessary, accounts may be turned over to a collection agency.
+Students who fail to meet their financial obligation to the college will be excluded from future enrollment.
+Furthermore, all records and transcripts will not be released until the financial obligation has been completed.
+If necessary, student accounts will be turned over to a collection agency.